 The meniscus is a C-shaped piece of cartilage that works as a cushion between the femur and the tibia.
 Tearing of the meniscus occurs when the knee is twisted forcibly while under weight.
 As the body ages, cartilage deteriorates - this makes knee joints more susceptible to meniscal tears with minor movement.
 When the meniscus is torn, it starts to move abnormally inside the joint and it may become caught between the tibia and femur.

 Those suffering from a meniscal tear commonly experience swelling, pain and difficulty moving the knee.

 A minor tear in the meniscus may only require rest, a change in activity, and strengthening exercises to support the joint.
 Unfortunately, meniscal tears can be difficult to heal because blood supply is often limited to the outside edge of the meniscus cartilage.
-Deep Tissue Regeneration Therapy will help prevent scar tissue accumulation and speed up healing by increasing the flow of blood and nutrients to the area.
+Circulation Boost will help prevent scar tissue accumulation and speed up healing by increasing the flow of blood and nutrients to the area.
 In the case of a large or complex tear or if disabling symptoms remain after 2-3 months, arthroscopic surgery may be recommended.
 For more information on meniscus function and tears, click here.

 Patellar Chondromalacia occurs when the cartilage enabling the femur and kneecap to glide smoothly over one another becomes damaged.
 This damage is caused by regular wear and tear or by repetitive trauma due to the knee muscles weakening and the patella (kneecap) becoming misaligned.
 Patellar Chondromalacia is very common in runners and is often termed as 'Runners Knee'.